rasensio1/10-steps-clojure/README.md

   1. Java
   2. Leiningen
-  3. An editor with a built-in REPL (not necessary, but developing way better)
+  3. An editor with a built-in REPL (not necessary, but makes developing way better)

 ###Java